List of awards and nominations received by Al Pacino

 This article is a List of awards and nominations received by Al Pacino.

 Al Pacino is an American actor known for his roles on stage and screen.
 He has received his numerous accolades including an Academy Award, a British Academy Film Award, two Primetime Emmy Awards, four Golden Globe Awards, two Screen Actors Guild Awards, and two Tony Awards as well as a nomination for a Grammy Award.
 His honorary awards include the Honorary Golden Lion at Venice Film Festival in 1994, the Golden Globe Cecil B. DeMille Award in 2001, the National Medal of Arts in 2011, and the Kennedy Center Honors in 2016.

 Pacino won the Academy Award for Best Actor for his portrayal of a blind retired Lieutenant Colonel in the drama Scent of a Woman (1992).
-He was also Oscar-nominated for his roles as Michael Corleone in the epic gangster film The Godfather (1972), Frank Serpico in the crime film Serpico (1973), Michael Corleone in gangster film The Godfather Part II (1974), Sonny Wortzik in the crime drama Dog Day Afternoon (1975), a Baltimore defense attorney in the legal drama ...And Justice for All (1979), Alphonse "Big Boy" Caprice in the action crime film Dick Tracy (1990), Richard Roma in the tragedy film Glengarry Glen Ross (1992), and Jimmy Hoffa in the epic crime film The Irishman (2019).
+He was also Oscar-nominated for his roles as Michael Corleone in the epic gangster film The Godfather (1972), Frank Serpico in the crime film Serpico (1973), Michael Corleone in gangster film The Godfather Part II (1974), Sonny Wortzik in the crime drama Dog Day Afternoon (1975), a Baltimore defense attorney in the legal drama ...And Justice for All (1979), Alphonse "Big Boy" Caprice in the action crime film Dick Tracy (1990), Richard Roma in the tragedy Glengarry Glen Ross (1992), and Jimmy Hoffa in the epic crime film The Irishman (2019).

 On television, Pacino won the Primetime Emmy Award for Outstanding Lead Actor in a Miniseries or a Movie, the Golden Globe Award for Best Actor – Miniseries or Television Film, and the Screen Actors Guild Award for Outstanding Actor in a Miniseries or Television Movie for his portrayals of Roy Cohn in the HBO miniseries Angels in America (2003) and the Jack Kevorkian the HBO biopic You Don't Know Jack (2010).
 He was Emmy-nominated for his performance as the title role in the HBO film Phil Spector (2013).
 He received a nomination for the Golden Globe Award for Best Actor – Television Series Drama for his dual role as a Nazi evading arrest in the Amazon Prime Video conspiracy drama Hunters (2020–2023).

 On stage, he won two Tony Awards, his first for Best Featured Actor in a Play for playing a drug addict in the Don Petersen play Does a Tiger Wear a Necktie?
 (1969), and his second for Best Actor in a Play for playing a Vietnam War army trainee in the David Rabe play The Basic Training of Pavlo Hummel (1977).
 He was Tony-nominated for playing Shylock in the revival of the William Shakespeare play The Merchant of Venice (2011).
 He also received two Drama Desk Awards, an Obie Award, and a Theatre World Award for his performances on stage.